 Rolling over a 401(k) plan into a traditional or Roth IRA is a fairly common practice.
 You’ll often do this when you’ve left your former employer and want to keep your retirement savings all in one place.
 But you may also be looking to diversify your retirement savings with assets that aren’t as closely tied to the economy.
 If that’s the case, you might considering executing a 401(k) to gold IRA rollover.

 Read on to learn about the basics of gold IRA plans and how to open one by rolling over your 401(k).
 You’ll also see how to determine whether such a strategy aligns with your retirement goals.
+For help with all investment questions, consider working with a financial advisor.

 What Is a Gold IRA?